swcarr1984/distributed-control-systems/README.md

 # Thesis
-Software programs for UniSQ Dissertation - Node / Websockets studies
+Software programs for UniSQ Dissertation - Node / Websockets studies.

 Commit of main programs on 12/08/2024 included working:
 - Watchdog for system and individual clients to server.